-The Governing body supports the Head teacher in the employment of anti bullying strategies.
+The Governing body supports the Executive Headteacher in the employment of anti bullying strategies.

-This policy statement makes it very clear that the governing body does not condone any form of bullying in the community of our school, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately.
+This policy statement makes it very clear that the governing body does not condone any form of bullying in the community of our schools, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately.

-The Governors require the head teacher to keep accurate records of any incidents of bullying, particularly those that are racially motivated, together with the action taken.
+The Governors require the Executive Headteacher to keep accurate records of any incidents of bullying, particularly those that are racially motivated, together with the action taken.

-The head teacher retains responsibility for reviewing the effectiveness of anti bullying strategies and together with the Governors, reviews this policy on an annual basis.
+The Executive Headteacher retains responsibility for reviewing the effectiveness of anti bullying strategies and together with the Governors, reviews this policy on an annual basis.

-Where a parent is unhappy with the action taken by the head teacher in response to a bullying incident, they have the right to make a formal complaint to the governing body.
-The Governing body should respond to any formal complaint within ten days and must notify the head teacher of the need to conduct an investigation into the case and to report back to a representative of the governing body.
+Where a parent is unhappy with the action taken by the Executive Headteacher in response to a bullying incident, they have the right to make a formal complaint to the governing body.
+The Governing body should respond to any formal complaint within ten days and must notify the Executive Headteacher of the need to conduct an investigation into the case and to report back to a representative of the governing body.

-The role of the Head teacher
+The role of the Executive Headteacher

-It is the responsibility of the head teacher to implement the school anti-bullying strategy and to ensure that all staff are aware of the school policy and know how to deal with incidents of bullying.
+It is the responsibility of the Executive Headteacher to implement the school anti-bullying strategy and to ensure that all staff are aware of the school policy and know how to deal with incidents of bullying.

-The head teacher has the primary responsibility for ensuring that children know that bullying is wrong, and that it will not be tolerated in school.
+The Executive Headteacher has the primary responsibility for ensuring that children know that bullying is wrong, and that it will not be tolerated in school.
 This is undertaken in a variety of ways, including through whole school assemblies, RE / PSHCE lessons and when dealing with specific incidences of inappropriate behaviour.

-The head teacher has specific responsibility for developing a school climate of mutual support and praise, thus making bullying less likely.
+The Executive Headteacher has specific responsibility for developing a school climate of mutual support and praise, thus making bullying less likely.
 When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.

 Informal communications between staff and with parents are undertaken immediately a bullying issue arises.
-Where appropriate this is shared with other members of staff at Monday staff meetings and ways of addressing individual problems are discussed.
+Where appropriate this is shared with other members of staff at Wednesday staff meetings and ways of addressing individual problems are discussed.

-The role of All Staff members
+The role of all Staff members